silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 * Write in second person plural form: Use "we" instead of "I".
 It gives the text an instructive and collaborative style.
 * It's okay to address the reader: For example "First you'll install a webserver" is good style.
 * Write in an active and direct voice.
-* Mark up correctly: Use preformatted text.
-Emphasis and bold make technical writing more easily "scannable".
+* Mark up correctly: The use preformatted text, emphasis and bold all make technical writing more easily "scannable".
 * Avoid FAQs: FAQs are not a replacement for coherent, well explained documentation.
 If you've done a good job documenting, there shouldn't be any "frequently asked questions" left.
 * "SilverStripe" should always appear without a space with both "S"s capitalised.